xdxdhh/personal_blog/_posts/projects/2024-09-23-new-cars-on-roads.md

 ![Cars monthly registrations]({% projects_url cars_monthly_registrations.png %}){: .center-block :}

 And yes, there really was a bump in EV registrations after April (yay!).
 This chart shows EVs combined with hybrids, and increase was seen for both of these types.
-However, the biggest difference in Junu was cause majorly by pure EVs, getting from 1041 sold in May to 1861 sold in June (while hybrids stayed roughly the same - 1092 in May and 1070 in July).
+However, the biggest difference in June was caused majorly by pure EVs, getting from 1041 sold in May to 1861 sold in June (while hybrids stayed roughly the same - 1092 in May and 1070 in July).
 I think the the growth will be even bigger in following months, as businesses find out about the discount.
-I would also like to make a separate analysis of the results of this initiative in the future, as I find it quite interesting.
+I would like to make a separate analysis of the results of this initiative in the future, as I find it quite interesting.

 After crunching the numbers it was time to make the poster idea into reality.